Digital Media Manager

 Catherine Jones assists CPR with general administration, project production, distribution, reporting, and conference planning.
 Ms. Jones joined CPR in October, 2005.
 Prior to joining CPR, Ms. Jones worked as a Property Manager in the commercial office field for over 15 years in the Baltimore, Washington and Virginia Real Estate markets.
 Working for premier commercial office management companies, she developed an extensive expertise in financial reporting and analysis, human resource management, construction management, and project management.
 She served numerous private and institutional clients, both foreign and domestic.
 Her favorite aspect of property management was tenant relations and getting the opportunity to work with a wide variety of tenants, both small and very large, and helping them meet their office space needs.

 Darya Minovi, MPH, is a CPR Policy Analyst.
 She is a public health advocate passionate about environmental justice and the use of research to inform policies that protect human health and safeguard the environment.

 Before joining CPR, she worked on food policy issues at the Center for Science in the Public Interest, and on international rainforest conservation with Health In Harmony in Portland, Oregon.
 She also worked as an Environmental Justice intern with the Natural Resources Defense Council.

-Ms. Minovi received her Master's of Public Health with a focus on Sustainability, Health, and the Global Environment at the Harvard T.H.
+Ms. Minovi received her Master of Public Health in Environmental Health at the Harvard T.H.
 Chan School of Public Health in 2019, and her Bachelor of Science in Public Health and Environmental Policy from the College of William & Mary in 2014.